awsdocs/aws-codeartifact-user-guide/doc_source/maven-checksums.md

 # Using Maven checksums<a name="maven-checksums"></a>

  When a Maven artifact is published to an AWS CodeArtifact repository, the checksum associated with each *asset* or file in the package is used to validate the upload\.
-Assets are *jar*, *pom*, and *war* files\.
+Examples of assets are *jar*, *pom*, and *war* files\.
 For each asset, the Maven artifact contains multiple checksum files that use the asset name with an additional extension, such as `md5` or `sha1`\.
 For example, the checksum files for a file named `my-maven-package.jar` might be `my-maven-package.jar.md5` and `my-maven-package.jar.sh1`\.

 **Note**
  Maven uses the term `artifact`\.
 In this guide, a Maven package is the same as a Maven artifact\.
 For more information, see [AWS CodeArtifact package](https://docs.aws.amazon.com/codeartifact/latest/ug/welcome.html#welcome-concepts-package)\.